 In this next section, we’re looking at web hosting – what it is, what’s the best option for a brand new site, and how much you should pay.

 What is web hosting?

-The term ‘web hosting’ refers to the location on the internet of all the stuff you need to run a website – think software, images, files and you’re in the right place.
+The term ‘web hosting’ refers to the location of all the stuff you need to run a website.
+Think about the software (WordPress), images, files (PDFs, MP4s, AVIs etc), and you’re in the right place.

 What’s the best hosting for a brand new website?

-This is the cheapest available and means your site shares server space with other websites.
+The term ‘shared’ means your website shares server space with other websites.
 It’s perfectly fine for beginners and sites with low traffic.

-If your site gets popular, you may find a few issues start showing up because your site uses too much bandwidth and server resources.
-When this happens (which is a good thing, right?), it’s time to review and upgrade your hosting with your current provider or move to a new one.
+When this happens (which is a good thing, right?), it’s time to upgrade your hosting with your current provider or move to a new one.

-Of course, a sudden spike in traffic from somewhere that’s mentioned one of your articles will die down within 24 hours, so don’t rush out to upgrade your hosting.
-Only do that when you see a steady increase in traffic that looks like it isn’t going away.
+Of course, a sudden spike in traffic may die down within 24 hours, so don’t rush out to upgrade your hosting if this happens.
+Only upgrade when you see an increase in traffic that looks like it isn’t going away.

 How much does web hosting cost?